 Synonym: panic attacks (recurrent)

 Panic disorder is characterised by recurrent unexpected panic attacks that are not situational.
 It can be a severe and disabling illness and is common in primary care.
-It can be difficult to assess when it presents acutely, as many symptoms may also be experienced with physical illness.
+It can be difficult to assess when it presents acutely, as many of its symptoms may also be experienced with physical illness.
 Those who experience panic disorder often present repeatedly to their GP or local emergency department with worrying episodes of multiple symptoms that the patient may ascribe to life-threatening illness.

 This condition often co-exists with agoraphobia - the avoidance of exposed situations for fear of panic or inability to escape.
-Agoraphobia is not a stand-alone diagnosis and occurs very rarely without panic disorder.
 Panic disorder is often classified into panic disorder with, or without, agoraphobia.
 Social anxiety disorder can often co-exist and is diagnosed where the situations avoided are predominantly social and interactive in nature.

 The first panic attack may be associated with a stressful episode but gradually the attacks become dissociated and occur 'out of the blue'.
-It is a chronic condition with relapses and leads to much distress and social dysfunction.
-Gamma-aminobutyric acid (GABA) receptor dysfunction is thought to play an important role in panic disorder pathophysiology.
+It is a chronic condition which relapses and can lead to much distress and social dysfunction.